Offshore Accident Lawyer

 The Jones Act

-If you get hurt on a fixed platform stuck to the seabed way offshore (on the OCS), the Outer Continental Shelf Lands Act (OCSLA) usually applies.
-OCSLA does two main things:
+If you were injured on a fixed platform attached to the seabed on the Outer Continental Shelf, the Outer Continental Shelf Lands Act (OCSLA) most likely governs your claim.
+OCSLA does two things:

 Death on the High Seas Act (DOHSA)

-Figuring out which law applies to your injury takes an experienced offshore lawyer.
+Determining which law applies to your specific injury requires an experienced offshore attorney reviewing the facts of your case.

-Our firm handles injury cases involving all kinds of offshore equipment used in the Gulf:
+Lambert Zainey handles injury cases involving all types of offshore equipment used in Gulf operations:

-What You Should Do Right After an Offshore Injury
+What to Do Immediately After an Offshore Injury

-We have deep experience with all kinds of offshore accidents.
-Click below to learn more about specific types:
+Lambert Zainey has deep experience with all types of offshore accidents in the Gulf of Mexico.
+Learn more about specific accident types:

 Over $1 Billion Recovered for Maritime Accident Victims